 When family members begin to observe that their elderly loved ones may need a little extra help and support to ensure safety and wellbeing at home, bringing up the subject of in-home care can be tricky.
 Older adults may feel anxious or even defensive, as they anticipate a pending loss of freedom.
 It’s essential to start off the conversation about home care carefully, with sensitivity, empathy and understanding.

-Home With You, providers of the highest quality Baltimore home care services for seniors, shares some helpful strategies for families to bear in mind when it’s time to talk with their loved ones about home care.
+Home With You, providers of the highest quality home care Baltimore, MD has to offer, shares some helpful strategies for families to bear in mind when it’s time to talk with their loved ones about home care.

 - Take your time.
 It commonly requires more than one conversation for older adults to agree to give home care a try.
 Keep objectives practical, and know that if the preliminary conversation is met with opposition, it’s a starting point.
 Allow your loved one time to process and digest the concept, and then try again.